ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderingbasedonexistingconfig.md

   years:  2016, 2017

-lastupdated: "2017-10-05"
+lastupdated: "2017-10-10"

 ---

 # Ordering vSphere clusters based on existing configurations

 You can order a VMware vSphere cluster based on a configuration template that you saved.
-Use this procedure to define a new cluster configuration based off an existing cluster configuration as a starting point.
+Use this procedure to define a new cluster configuration based on an existing cluster configuration.

 ## Requirements